thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_FS_Module.desc.md

 How can you tell when your Terminal is running the Node.js REPL?
 How can you tell when it's running your default shell?

-### How do you run JavaScript code using the Node.js intepreter?
+### How do you run JavaScript code using the Node.js interpreter?

 Additionally, the Node.js interpreter can run JavaScript code that lives in a file.
 An **interpreter** is a program that translates source code that lives in a file into executable code and then immediately runs it.
 Most of the time, you'll be interacting with the Node.js runtime using its interpreter.